Focus and Scope

 Sources of Support

-This journal was established in 1990 at the University of Cape Town.
-It is published by the Energy Research Centre which is the result of the logical merger of activities of the Energy Research Institute and the Energy Development Research Centre at the University of Cape Town.
+This journal was established in 1990 at the Energy Research Centre, University of Cape Town, South Africa.
+The Energy Research Centre was formed from merger of activities of the Energy Research Institute and the Energy Development Research Centre at the University of Cape Town.